Oxsomi/core3/docs/oiCA.md

 typedef struct CADirectory {

-    U16 parentDirectory;		//0xFFFF for root directory, else id of parent directory (can't be self) U16 childDirectoryStart;	//Where the child dirs start.
+    U16 parentDirectory;		//0xFFFF for root directory, else id of parent directory (can't be self, unless root directory then it should be 0xFFFF)
+    U16 childDirectoryStart;	//Where the child dirs start.
 0xFFFF indicates no child directories

     U16 childDirectoryCount;	//Up to 64Ki child directories